Christian Democratic Party of Russia

-It maintained fraternal relations with Christian Democratic parties in Europe and around the world.
+After the party's revival in 1990, it maintained fraternal relations with Christian Democratic parties in Europe and around the world.

 Party leader Alexander Chuev was on the Unity ticket in the legislative elections in 1999 and the United Russia ticket in 2007 and was elected to the State Duma.

 In 2002 the party planned to file a complaint in a Moscow court against the law on political parties which banned the creation of religious parties, following the Justice Ministry's refusal to register the party.